Making a map

-- When importing 2 channel stacks, both channels must be loaded and you must select the first channel (ending in _ch1) in the stack browser.
+- When importing into a map, the first channel (ending in _ch1) must be selected in the stack browser.

 - New maps are saved to a default hard-drive folder.
-The default folder can be specified the Hard Drive Paths Panel.
-Right-click on a map name and select ‘Show On HDD’ to see the hard-drive folder where the map is saved.
+The default folder is specified in the Hard Drive Paths panel.

 Congratulations, you just made a Map Manager map.
-The rest of this tutorial covers specifying and fitting segment backbone lines, adding spines, and connecting spines across timepoints.
+The rest of this tutorial covers tracing dendritic segments, adding spines, and connecting spines across timepoints.

-Line segments are first specified with control points and then fit using a custom FIJI plugin.
-Before fitting a line in FIJI, you need to install the Bob_Neurite_Tracer_v3 plugin in FIJI and you need to specify the path to your FIJI application in the Hard Drive Paths Panel.
+Dendritic tracings (line segments) are first specified with control points and then fit using a custom FIJI plugin.
+Before fitting a line in FIJI, you need to specify the path to your FIJI application in the Hard Drive Paths panel.

 - Double-click the first session in your map (in the time-series panel) to open a stack window.

 - Create a line segment by follow the instruction in stack annotations.